Skip to main content

 Underestimating Winter (Even Mild Ones)

 Miami has no winter.
-Atlanta's is mild but exists—40s and 50s are common, 20s happen.
+Atlanta's is mild but real: 40s and 50s are common and brief dips into the 20s happen.
 This affects wardrobe, car decisions (heated seats matter), and lifestyle patterns.
 It's not harsh, but it's an adjustment.

 Expecting Miami Transaction Speed